 Dubia roaches are very popular feeder insects.
 These roaches, also called Guyana orange spotted cockroaches, make an excellent food source.
 They are nutritious, large-sized and very well accepted by most animals.
-You can buy them at many suppliers, and they can often deliver it in large and constant quantities.
+You can buy them from many suppliers, and they can often deliver them in large and constant quantities.

 However, have you ever considered breeding them yourself?
 Or are you breeding dubia roaches now and want to improve your practice?
 Then you are in the right place.
 This page will guide you to the best approach to keep, care and breed dubia roaches so you’ll have your own supply of feeder insects.
 We will talk in this guide about housing, feeding, cleaning, and breeding them.
 Make yourself ready to breed your own feeder insects successfully.

 There are about 4600 species described and known cockroaches.
 Foremost, many people know cockroaches as pests, but only five species are classified to become pests.
 However, they also make an excellent food source for many pet animals that need live food.

 Several cockroaches are used as live food.
 The most popular and proven to be proper feeder insects are red runners (Shelfordella tartara), death’s head cockroaches (Blaberus craniifer), Madagascar hissing cockroaches (Gromphadorhina portentosa) and of course the dubia cockroach (Blaptica dubia).
 Why than prefer choosing the dubia roach to breed as feeder insect?

 - They are very easy to keep

 - They don’t escape that easy (like red runners do)

 - They don’t infest and become a pest that quickly (serious risk with red runners!)

 - They breed pretty easy and relatively quick